dekrypted/simple-cookie-stealer/README.md

 **Simple Cookie Stealer** is probably both the most basic and best Cookie Stealer out there. <br>
 It is not bloated with flashy embeds, images, or features.
 Instead, it strives to be extremely fast and small, and steal from all browsers.

+If you're struggling, the [Video Tutorial](https://youtu.be/iSMlgeEVqvE) may help.

 # 💎 Features

 * One Clean Test File (No Webhook Spams)